Skyler Gisondo: Early life and education

 Gisondo was born on July 22, 1996, in Palm Beach County, Florida.
 His parents, Stacey (née Berke) and Ron, are ocean engineers.
 His last name comes from his paternal grandfather, who was Italian-American.
 His other three grandparents were Jewish.
+Gisondo grew up in Florida, and later moved to South Bay, Los Angeles.
 After he began working frequently, he was homeschooled for several years.
-He spent a number of years in high school involved in the Jewish organization USY, including going to Israel on a program offered by them.
 He attended Milken Community High School in Los Angeles, graduating in 2014.
+In 2015, he began attending the University of Southern California's film school, at first full-time and later, part-time before taking a hiatus to film Santa Clarita Diet.